Hard Drive Stiction: Heads Stuck to Platters

 - ✕"Twist the drive sharply" applies uncontrolled torsional force.
 If the platters flex even slightly, the data tracks become unreadable.
 On multi-platter drives, the platters can shift out of alignment with each other, making recovery orders of magnitude harder.

 - ✕"Tap it on a hard surface" can crack the head slider, damage the air bearing surface, or cause the freed heads to bounce into the platter.
-If the heads do break free from impact, they are now damaged and will scrape data off the spinning surface.
+If the heads do break free from impact, they are now damaged and will scrape data off the spinning surface, producing the same symptoms as a clicking hard drive.

 - ✕"Put it in the freezer" causes condensation on the platters when removed.
 Water on the magnetic surface accelerates corrosion and makes future recovery harder.
 Thermal contraction does not reliably break stiction bonds.